Fishing in the run-off

 Secondly, all other aquatic life must also make a timely exit.
 The small fish, tadpoles and crustaceans that barramundi eat are funnelled down these creeks and barra hang around the creek mouths to ambush them.
 While in a feeding frenzy, they can be caught one after the other on artificial hard-bodied lures and lead-head soft plastic lures that resemble the baitfish they’re feeding on.
 Similarly, fly fishermen can enjoy considerable success using flies tied to a pattern that matches the baitfish.

-The run-off is very popular with locals, who have often been biding their time over the wet to get into some serious barra action.
+The run-off is very popular with locals, who have often been biding their time over the summer to get into some serious barra action.
 Thousands of interstate anglers also descend on the Top End during the run-off.

 March and April are great months for bluewater fishing across the Top End.
 With the strong northerly winds of the wet season finished, and the easterlies of the dry season yet to start, calm seas often prevail.

-Both sport and reef fish are active in the blue water at this time of year.
+Both sport and reef fish are active in the bluewater at this time of year.
 They too are benefiting from all the food being flushed down the rivers and out to sea.
 In particular, pelagic species like queenfish, giant trevally and golden trevally, and reef fish like golden snapper and black jewfish, which are just as comfortable close inshore as they are on wide offshore reefs, are easily targeted.